MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 Both the templates have a default count of three virtual machines, which can be changed in the service template designer.

-We recommend to use simplified SDN topology (2 physical network) for SLB deployments.
+We recommend you use simplified SDN topology (two physical network) for SLB deployments.
 Skip creating transit logical network when simplified SDN topology template is used.

 ## Create the transit logical network